lliu6907/GA4-Funnel-and-Revenue-Analysis/README.md

 - Improve product pages so more viewers add items to their cart.
   - Only 19.68% of users who viewed a product moved to `added_to_cart` (12,052 out of 61,252), making this the largest drop-off point in the funnel.
 - Investigate broader purchase funnel friction rather than device-specific fixes first.
-  - Conversion was fairly similar across devices: overall `view_item` → `purchase` was 7.00% on desktop, 7.46% on mobile, and 6.72% on tablet.
+  - Conversion was fairly similar across devices: overall `viewed_item` → `purchased` was 4.44% on desktop, 4.74% on mobile, and 4.30% on tablet.

 ## Repository Structure
 ```text